YcleptJohn/placement-report/report.md

-One of my earliest projects was the new booking history service, this was handed over to me from Tom Price and ended up being my sole focus for my first two to three months at HX.
+One of my earliest projects was the new booking history service, this was handed over to me from Tom Price and ended up being my sole focus for my first few months at HX.

-The booking history service aimed to form a new centralised source of booking information.
-Before it's conception booking data was siloed in to a few different data stores across platforms, making it hard to retrieve a holistic set of data on bookings.
+The booking history service aimed to form a centralised source of booking information.
+Before it's conception booking data was siloed in to a few different data stores across platforms, making it hard to retrieve a holistic set of booking data.
 The pre-existing method to look up bookings involved talking directly to CHIPS, the legacy booking platform at the centre of our operations.
-Besides limitations in the expandability here as CHIPS is maintained externally, it's also an unnecessary load added to an outdated platform that won't always handle it gracefully.
+Besides limitations in the expandability here, as CHIPS is maintained externally, it's also an unnecessary load added to an outdated platform that won't always handle it gracefully.

 ####  {#section-1 .ListParagraph}

-With this aim in mind the solution took the form of a microservice using our in-house dockyard architecture, which consisted of tools that aimed to make it simple for engineers to create, deploy and maintain smaller individual codebases.
+With this aim in mind the solution took the form of a microservice using our in-house architecture, which consisted of tools that aimed to make it simple for engineers to create, deploy and maintain smaller individual projects.
 This contrasts hugely with some of HX's core projects, like HAPI, which were monolithic projects with little separation of responsibilities.
-The booking history service would actually become one of the earlier projects built on this architecture offering.
-It was exciting to be building on top of brand new technology to HX at the time.
+The booking history service would become one of the early adopters of our microservice architecture.
+It was exciting to be building on top of technology that was brand new to HX at the time.

-When Tom handed over to me the service had actually already been started by him, but he hadn't pushed too far into it.
-He talked me through it during the handover I arranged which enabled me to pick up exactly where it had been left.

-The overall design of the service included listening to events from our in-house purpose-built data pipeline and populate a MySQL database with the information provided.
+The overall design of the service included listening to events from our in-house data pipeline and populate a MySQL database with the information provided.
 The pipeline provided a way of sending and receiving events, where we would be relying on the "server\_ecommerce" event being sent when a booking is made.
 We would need to listen for these events and extract data from them, which would be stored into the